Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ![image](https://github.com/user-attachments/assets/1eedcd10-0b05-40d1-b720-27f8319fec33)
 If you need further assistance, feel free to reach out to our support team.
 We’re happy to help!

 ---
 ### Can I Use SwitchBot Remote to Open and Close SwitchBot Roller Shade?

 Yes, you can add open and close actions for the Roller shade to the Remote by tapping it in the SwitchBot app and assigning them to the convex and concave buttons.

 ---
-### The Brush on SwitchBot Robot Vacuum K10+ Pro Combo Nozzle Appears to Be Bent Out of Shape.
+### Troubleshooting The Brush on SwitchBot Robot Vacuum K10+ Pro Combo Nozzle Appears to Be Bent Out of Shape.

 We sincerely apologize for any inconvenience caused by our product.
 Upon checking, we found that the deformation of the brush on the nozzle was caused by pressure from the screwdriver inside the packaging.